Health & Nutrition CCT

 Community Outreach

-Female Health Workers (FHWs) and mobilizers conduct door-to-door education, group sessions, and follow-ups.
+Female Health Workers (FHWs) and mobilizers conduct door-to-door education, group sessions, follow-up calls, and radio broadcasts via Radio Shabelle.

 Capacity Building